v-rgrace/Viva/Viva/glint/reports/focus-area-overview-report.md

 ### Export data from the admin dashboard

 1. In the Action Taking section, select **All Action Items Report**.
-1. The report automatically generates as a .csv file.
+1. The report automatically generates as a CSV file.

 :::image type="content" source="../../media/glint/reports/focus-area-export-csv.png" alt-text="Screenshot of the verification dialog box indicating that your csv report downloaded.":::